|

-A herbal indigestion remedy is a gentler solution than reaching for chemicals to correct the balance of your digestive system.
+A herbal indigestion remedy is a gentler solution than reaching for pharmaceuticals to correct the balance of your digestive system.

-For centuries, our ancestors have used herbs to settle their stomach problems.
+For centuries, our ancestors have used a herbal remedy to settle stomach problems.

 Peppermint